spotify/dh-virtualenv/doc/usage.rst

    .. versionadded:: 1.0

-   Force running ``python setup.py test`` when building the package.
+   Run ``python setup.py test`` when building the package.
 This was the old default behaviour before version 1.0.
 This option is incompatible with the deprecated :option:`--no-test`.

 .. cmdoption:: --python <path>